git-clone-adi/git-clone-adi/README.md

 ### 🚀 3rd Year ECE Student | Hardware Security | VLSI Enthusiast

-Specializing in the development of secure, resilient hardware.
-My technical focus lies in digital logic design and radiation-hardened electronics, driven by a commitment to evidence-backed engineering and direct communication.
+I build at the intersection of silicon and software — from radiation-hardened FinFET circuits to AI-powered RTL engines and 3D web portfolios.
+My work is driven by a commitment to evidence-backed engineering and direct, no-fluff communication.

 ---